-Solar energy is a fast-growing and emerging industry that is still on the cusp of its most significant breakthrough.
-The success of solar has caused opponents to create widely circulated solar energy myths that are outdated or entirely false.
-Let’s debunk those misconceptions and show why solar is a great bet for your energy needs.
+There are many myths surrounding solar energy.
+Solar is a fast-growing and emerging industry that is still experiencing revolutionary changes every day.
+The success of solar has caused opponents to create widely circulated solar energy myths that are either outdated or entirely false.
+We want to debunk those misconceptions and show you why solar is the best solution for your energy problems.

 Myth 1: “When it’s cloudy, solar panels stop working.”

-One of the big points always thrown out by opponents, clouds can impact solar panel production.
-However, it is a solar panel myth that they stop working altogether.
-The clouds would have to block out enough sunlight where it was pitch dark, which doesn’t happen on the most overcast of days.
+This is one of the big points always thrown out by opponents.
+The fact is, clouds will impact solar panel energy production.
+However, it is a complete solar myth that they will stop working altogether.
+The clouds would have to block out enough sunlight so that it would be pitch dark, which just doesn’t happen even on the most overcast of days.
 Solar panels continue to generate energy when it’s cloudy.